IS YOUR LASH ARTIST GOOD?

 6. POOR STYLING

 Poor design choice isn't a safety matter, but it can change your ideas about lash extensions.
-If an artist is not trained on how to enhance your eye shape using extensions, you may get a full set and be disappointed that it doesn't look like your friends' lashes or the lashes on your celeb crush.
+If an artist is not trained on how to enhance your eye shape using various lash extension styles, you may get a full set and be disappointed that it doesn't look like your friends' lashes or the lashes on your celeb crush.
 It may discourage you from continuing to get your fills done.
-However, give it another chance, you may just need to find an artist that knows which Lash Map would look fab on you!
+However, give it another chance; you may just need to find an artist that knows which Lash Map would look fab on you!

 Jaime Burgos